 How to Transfer

 Many colleges accept the Common Application for undergraduate and transfer admissions.
 Many also have specific essays for transfer students about why they want to join a particular university as a transfer.

 Some schools do not have any essays for the transfer admissions process and rely on the student’s performance in their current undergraduate school to gauge ability at the next school.

-Regardless of how students are assessed, it is very important for students to maintain a high unweighted college GPA.
+Regardless of what materials schools request, it is very important for students to maintain a high unweighted college GPA.
 Colleges want to see that transfer students have grown over time since the time they graduated high school.
 If you had a high unweighted GPA as a high school student, then you also want to maintain that.
 The key is to demonstrate academic rigor in your course load and academic excellence.
 Although you will often need to submit your high school grades, college grades are much more important.

-The essays are meant to demonstrate a very specific interest in transferring in general and also for that particular school.
+The essays must demonstrate a very specific interest in transferring in general, and also for that particular school.
 Why do you want to change campuses, why will your experience be different here, and what can you contribute to our campus?
 These are three key questions specifically that transfer students must address in their applications.

 What to Expect

 Deadlines vary from school to school but often are in the Q1 time frame (January through April).
-Students should focus on starting to get their materials ready in Q3 and Q4 of the year.
+College students planning to transfer should focus on starting to get their materials ready in Q3 and Q4 of the year.